How to become a digital nomad

 Are you looking for a solid reason to start this new phase?
 Well, here are a few benefits of being a digital nomad.

 • Flexibility: You can choose where and when you want to work.
 As a nomad, you don’t have to wait for your leave request to get granted before hopping on your next flight.
-You can choose to switch countries, locations and live wherever you want.
+You can choose to switch countries and locations and live wherever you want.

 • Work with international clients: Granted, you may already get foreign clients at the moment.
 But, as a nomad, you’d get exposed to more global brands on your several journeys.
 This allows you to network with them and secure endorsements or multiple projects.